OpenNebula/docs/source/deployment/open_cloud_networking_setup/openvswitch.rst

 Open vSwitch
 =============

+.. todo:: this guide must be reviewed because of the deprecation of black_ports

 This guide describes how to use the `Open vSwitch <http://openvswitch.org/>`__ network drives.
-They provide two indepent functionalities that can be used together: network isolation using VLANs, and network filtering using OpenFlow.
+They provide two independent functionalities that can be used together: network isolation using VLANs, and network filtering using OpenFlow.
 Each Virtual Network interface will receive a VLAN tag enabling network isolation.
 Other traffic attributes that may be configured through Open vSwitch are not modified.

 The VLAN id will be the same for every interface in a given network, calculated by adding a constant to the network id.
-It may also be forced by specifying an VLAN\_ID parameter in the :ref:`Virtual Network template <vnet_template>`.
+It may also be forced by specifying an ``VLAN_ID`` parameter in the :ref:`Virtual Network template <vnet_template>`.

-The network filtering functionality is very similar to the :ref:`Firewall <firewall>` drivers, with a few limitations discussed below.
+.. warning:: This driver is not compatible with Security Groups.

 Requirements
 ============

 This driver requires Open vSwitch to be installed on each OpenNebula Host.
-Follow the resources specified in :ref:`hosts\_configuration <openvswitch_hosts_configuration>` to install it.
+Follow the resources specified in :ref:`hosts configuration <openvswitch_hosts_configuration>` to install it.

 Considerations & Limitations
 ============================